morris/vanilla-todo/README.md

 All source files (HTML, CSS and JS) combine to **under 2500 lines of code**, including comments and empty lines.

-For comparison, prettifying the original TeuxDeux's minified application bundle yields 48787 lines of code (10/21 2020).
+For comparison, prettifying the original TeuxDeux's minified JS application bundle yields **48787 LOC** (10/21 2020).

+_To be fair, my implementation misses quite a few features from the original.
+I suspect a fully equivalent clone to be well below 10000 LOC, though._

 #### 5.2.2.
 The Verbose